 Overview: The Sandpiper Pipeline will connect the Enbridge’s Beaver Lodge Station, south of Tioga, North Dakota, and a new terminal in Clearbrook, Minnesota, with 24-in. diameter pipeline.
 A 30-in. diameter pipeline will connect Clearbrook to the company’s terminal in Superior, Wisconsin.
 In total, the project will be approximately 616 miles long.
 With the existing Line 81 terminating in Clearbrook, Sandpiper will carry additional volumes to Superior, Wisconsin, hence the need for increased pipe diameter.
 The project is a nearly $2.6 billion, privately funded investment in new energy infrastructure.
 Generally, the new pipeline will follow Enbridge’s existing pipelines and/or other infrastructure rights of way.
 In Minnesota, more than 75 percent of the route will follow pipelines and other infrastructure already in operation.

-Progress: Construction was originally expected to begin late last year.
-However, in September 2014, the Minnesota Public Utilities Commission (MPUC) took the unprecedented action of separating the Certificate of Need and Route Permit dockets and halting action on the Route Permit until completion of the Certificate of Need process.
-This decision could delay a final decision on the project by a year.
-As a result, the new anticipated in-service date is 2017.
+Progress: In September 2014, the Minnesota Public Utilities Commission (MPUC) took the unprecedented action of separating the Certificate of Need and Route Permit dockets and halting action on the Route Permit until completion of the Certificate of Need process.
+On Jan.
+11, after more than a year of legal process, the MPUC rejoined the dockets and directed that an environmental impact statement (EIS) is to be completed before commencing the permitting process.
+On Feb.
+1, Enbridge filed petition for reconsideration asking MPUC to allow the regulatory review to proceed concurrently with the EIS process.
+The expected in-service date is unknown.

 Upland Pipeline Project